CPMpy/cpmpy/docs/modeling.md

 ### Built-in tuners

-The tools directory contains a utility to efficiently search through the hyperparameter space defined by the solvers `tunable_params`.
+The tools directory contains a [utility](https://github.com/CPMpy/cpmpy/blob/master/cpmpy/tools/tune_solver.py) to efficiently search through the hyperparameter space defined by the solvers' `tunable_params`.

 Solver interfaces not providing the set of tunable parameters can still be tuned by using this utility and providing the parameter (values) yourself.